numberscope/frontscope/doc/making-a-visualizer.md

 ### How to document your visualizer

-Documentation should be included in the source file between markdown tags.
+Documentation should be included in the source file between markdown tags `/** md` and `**/`.
 This will be scraped from the source and automatically compiled into the online documentation.
 The p5 Template visualizer demonstrates our documentation conventions.
+That template also includes other helpful comments marked with `// ===`; these are not compiled into the online documentation and are only provided in the template to augment this guide (you need not imitate this).
+You should also provide any additional code documentation in place as you normally would.

 #### Name, sample image, and description